x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 - Users with access right "Owner" will be added as owners to a group and users with other eligible access rights will be added as members.

-- Security groups cannot be added as members to groups in Microsoft 365 or Office 365.
+- Security groups cannot be added as members of Microsoft 365 groups.
 Therefore they will be expanded, and then the individual users will be added as members or owners to the groups based on the access rights of the security group.

 - When users in security groups that have access rights over a public folder have themselves explicit permissions over the same public folder, explicit permissions will be given preference.
 For example, consider a case in which a security group called "SG1" has members User1 and User2.
 Permission entries for the public folder "PF1" are as follows: